aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/range/_index.md

 ```

-the name of the range.
+Gets the name of the range.
 Named range is supported.
 For example,

 range.Name = "Sheet1!MyRange";